 There are many advantages of using web or video conferencing.
 Here we break down the top three.

-Use cases for web conferencing or video conferencing is unlimited and can really transform the way you connect, communicate and collaborate.
+Use cases for web conferencing or video conferencing are unlimited and can really transform the way you connect, communicate and collaborate.